 FMEA stands for “Failure Mode Effective Analysis”.
 FMEA is one of the best risk assessment or risk analysis tool in the world.
-FMEA is considered as one of the most important tool in 5 core tools of quality.
+FMEA is considered as one of the most important tool in 5 core tools of quality including 8D analysis.
 FMEA analysis helps you find out the potential failures based on severity, occurrence, and detection, which in turn helps you plan for recommended action based on the RPN values of the potential failures.

 The FMEA is also called by the following names: